viniciustrindade/gdownjs/README.md

 Node.js implementation of gdown - download files and folders from Google Drive.

+> **Note:** This is a Node.js/TypeScript port of the original Python [gdown](https://github.com/wkentaro/gdown) library by [wkentaro](https://github.com/wkentaro).
+This package aims to provide the same functionality as the Python version but implemented in Node.js.

 ## Features

 - Download files and folders from Google Drive